 Type III collagen is most concentrated in bone marrow and lymph tissues.
 Its narrow fibers are arranged in branches that provide support for specialized cells involved in blood cell generation.
 It is often found alongside Type I collagen in the skin and plays a key role in wound repair.

-Collagen is the most abundant protein in the skin - and for good reason.
+Collagen is the most abundant protein in the skin, and for good reason.
 This structural protein provides strength, support and elasticity to keep the skin firm, plump and youthful.
-Here’s a closer look at what collagen does for the skin.
+Here’s a closer look at how collagen benefits the skin.